-In any workout, wearing the right shoe is essential to protect yourself against injury and enhance performance.
+In any workout, wearing the right weightlifting shoes is essential to protect yourself against injury and enhance performance.
 Investing in the right shoe for the type of training you are doing, and one that fits you correctly is necessary for your health AND performance.

 When it comes to weightlifting, it’s important to work from a solid foundation – starting with your feet.
 Picking the right weightlifting shoes will provide stability and may even help you lift more weight.
 This is due to weightlifting shoes’ solid sole and lifted heel.